Why I Made This Site

-I created this site to give other shy, awkward people the kind of guide I wished I had when I was trying to improve my own social skills.
-I had to figure everything out the hard way, but hopefully I can make things easier for everyone else who's in the same situation I was.
+I started this site back in 2006, when I was in my mid-twenties.
+I wanted to give other shy, awkward people the kind of guide I wished I had when I was trying to improve my own social skills.
+I had to figure everything out the hard way, but hopefully I can make things easier for anyone else who's in the same situation I was.

-When I was struggling with my own social cluelessness I couldn't find a lot of the information I felt I needed.
-Whether through a Google search or in various books, the advice on social skills always seemed too basic or not relevant to what I was looking for.
+There are more resources available these days, but back when I was struggling with my own social life I couldn't find a lot of the information I felt I needed.
+Whether through a Google search or in various books, the advice on social skills I came across usually seemed too basic or not relevant to what I was looking for.
 Most of it fit into these categories:

 Advice about teaching basic social skills to children

-Sure I was dorky, but I was also a young adult and I did know things like how to share or how to take turns.
+Sure I was dorky, but I was also a young adult and I did know things like how to share or take turns.

-Advice about teaching social skills to people (often kids again) with specific difficulties like ADHD, learning disabilities, or an autistic disorder
+Advice about teaching social skills to people, often kids again, with specific difficulties like ADHD, learning disabilities, or autism

-This stuff was also too basic for what I was looking for.
+This stuff was also too simple for what I was looking for.
 The advice was also understandably geared towards dealing with the specific issues these conditions caused (e.g., not being impulsive for ADHD, not having odd body language for Asperger's Syndrome).
-Again, I was awkward, but otherwise I was a pretty normal and healthy individual.
+Again, I was awkward and socially inexperienced, but otherwise I was a pretty typical individual.
 I didn't have any of these problems myself.

 Advice on things like smiling, body language, listening, and being interested in people

 I could have stood to brush up in these areas, but what frustrated me wasn't that these points were unhelpful, but that they came up over and over again.
-A lot of the sources I read also seemed to present these ideas as the entirety of social skills.
+A lot of the sources I read also seemed to present these tips as encompassing the entirety of interpersonal skills.
 I felt there was more to socializing than just those concepts.

 Advice on assertiveness, arguing properly, and persuasion

-A lot of social skills books and articles seemed to cover this.
-There's nothing wrong with it, but I was looking for suggestions on more day-to-day things.
+A lot of social skills books and articles covered this.
+There's nothing wrong with it, but I was looking for suggestions on more day-to-day challanges like how to organize plans with potential new friends.

 Advice geared towards succeeding in the business world